filipesousaist/T21-Sauron/demo/README.md

 mvn clean install -DskipTests ./silo-server/target/appassembler/bin/silo-server 8080
 ```
 * Note: You only need to run these commands once, before all tests.
+* Note: Be sure

 ---